This post may contain affiliate links. Read our disclosure policy.

-Lemon goes good on SO many savory foods, but when coupled with sugar it’s the perfect marriage.
+Lemon goes well on SO many savory foods, but when coupled with sugar, it’s the perfect marriage.
 Fresh, tangy, and sweet blend together so nicely.

 These Lemon Cupcakes would be perfect for ANY spring or summer festivity.
 Easter or Mother’s Day would be particularly perfect, even a baby shower or bridal shower for something fresh and easy!

 Anytime I’ve brought these cupcakes to a picnic or potluck, they’ve vanished within minutes – so you may want to bake a double batch.

 Once again I’m partnering with one of my favorite baking ingredient brands, Bob’s Red Mill, to bring you this spring cupcake recipe.
 Bob’s Red Mill doesn’t just produce high-quality flours, grains, and tons of other go-to ingredients, but they’re also employee-owned.
 I find that pretty amazing in this day and age!

 I thoroughly enjoy working with brand partners that have a strong company culture of family and community.
 Their Organic All-Purpose Flour is perfect in this recipe.
 Learn more about Bob’s Red Mill and stock up on baking ingredients here.